 Team Leaders are responsible for managing the project.
 This role involves liaising with the client and the Orrick attorney assigned to the project, communicating frequently with team members, running weekly or bi-weekly team meetings, and ensuring that the final product is of high quality.
 Leadership, communications skills, and an ability to manage a team are important skills for this role.
 Expertise in the subject matter, while helpful, is not essential, but a demonstrated interest in the topic is expected.
 There are typically two team members assigned to each project, and they are each expected to dedicate 5-7 hours per week to the project.

-For details on applying to be a team leader on a Spring 2014 project, please visit LIDS Live.
-Team leader applications are due Jan.
-27, 2014 at 7PM.
+When available, details on applying to be a team leader on a Fall 2014 project will be posted on LIDS Live.

 Team Members are primarily responsible for preparing the deliverable, which may be a legal memo, policy report, business plan, among other possibilities.
 This role involves research work, which can include conventional research (online, libraries, etc.) and also, in some cases, interviewing individuals or experts on the subject matter.
 Being a team member is an excellent opportunity to work with an external development group and gain subject matter expertise and valuable employment skills.
 Expertise in the subject matter is not essential, but a demonstrated interest in the topic is expected.
 Research and writing skills are important for this position, as is an ability to work on a team and meet deadlines.
 Team members are expected to dedicate 3-5 hours per week to the project.
 The number of project team members depends on the size of the project and can range from 5-10.

-For details on applying to be a team member on a Spring 2014 project, please visit LIDS Live.
-Team member applications are due Feb.
-4, 2014.
+When available, details on applying to be a team member on a Fall 2014 project will be posted to LIDS Live.

 Read descriptions of current and past projects to get a sense of the work we do!